-- An approved reclamation plan from the State Mining and Geology Board (SMGB).
-SMGB has approval authority over the reclamation plans prepared pursuant to the Surface Mining and Reclamation Act for sand mining sites.
-SMGB adopted resolution No. 2005-02 in February 2005, approving the reclamation plans for ten marine sand mining leases in the Central Bay, Suisun Bay, and the western Delta. - An Incidental Take Permit from the California Department of Fish and Wildlife (CDFW).
-Lind submitted its application on July 11, 2013, and CDFW issued the permit on April 1, 2014.
-CDFW issued an amendment to the permit on October 14, 2014.

-- A permit from the San Francisco Bay Conservation and Development Commission (BCDC) pursuant to McAteer-Petris Act.
-Lind has submitted an application to BCDC. - Biological opinions from the National Oceanic and Atmospheric Administration National Marine Fisheries Service (NOAA Fisheries) and the U.S. Fish and Wildlife Service (USFWS) regarding potential impacts to federally-listed special status species and essential fish habitat.
+- A lease with the State Lands Commission (SLC) for mineral extraction, where mining takes place on State sovereign lands.
+Suisun Associates has entered into a lease with SLC, effective January 1, 2013, to mine at the specified lease area shown in Appendix A of this Order. - An approved reclamation plan from the State Mining and Geology Board (SMGB).
+SMGB has approval authority over the reclamation plans prepared pursuant to Surface Mining and Reclamation Act for sand mining sites.
+SMGB adopted resolution No. 2005-02 in February 2005, approving the reclamation plans for ten marine sand mining leases in the Central Bay, Suisun Bay, and the western Delta. - An Incidental Take Permit from California Department of Fish and Wildlife (CDFW).
+CDFW issued individual permits to Hanson and Lind on April 1, 2014, and amended the permits on October 14, 2014.
+Each individual permit covers the Suisun Associates dredging lease area. - A permit from the San Francisco Bay Conservation and Development Commission (BCDC) pursuant to the McAteer-Petris Act.
+Suisun Associates has submitted an application to BCDC. - Biological Opinions from the National Oceanic and Atmospheric Administration National Marine Fisheries Service (NOAA Fisheries) and the U.S. Fish and Wildlife Service (USFWS) regarding potential impacts to federally-listed special status species and essential fish habitat.
 USFWS issued a biological opinion on October 22, 2014.